gyulanemeth/bluefox.email/docs/personalization.md

 # Email personalization (merge tags)

+*This guide shows you how to personalize your emails in bluefox.email using merge tags powered by Handlebars.
+Whether you're sending transactional, triggered, or campaign emails, this doc covers everything you need to know—step by step.*

 Email personalization is essential for modern companies.
 You need to grab your customers' attention—otherwise, they won’t click or open your next email.
 Sending thoughtful, personalized messages increases the chances that your users will enjoy your emails.

 At bluefox.email, we use [handlebars](https://handlebarsjs.com/) for personalization.
 This means you can include merge tags in your emails using the **&#123;&#123;mustacheSyntax&#125;&#125;** format.